lemongarbage/pz-server/README.md

 ### Accessing the PZ Server Console
 Once logged into the VPS, you should be greeted by the Ubuntu Welcome message.
 You will be logged in as `root`.
 In order to access the TMUX session setup for administration of the PZ server, do the following:
  1. Type `tmux attach -t 0` (alternatively, you can hit the `up` arrow key two times)
  2. You will enter the TMUX session which has two panes open.
-The pane on the left is where the configuration files for the server are.
-The pane on the right is the active PZ Server console which can be used to save, quit, execute events, or interact with the PZ game world in any number of ways.
+The pane on the top is for system monitoring, the middle pane is where the configuration files for the Zomboid game are.
+The pane on the bottom is the active PZ Server console which can be used to save, quit, execute events, or interact with the PZ game world in any number of ways.
- 3. To switch between these windows, hit `CTRL+b` simultaenously and use either the `left` or `right` arrow key after hitting `CTRL+b`
+ 3. To switch between these windows, hit `CTRL+b` simultaenously and use either the `up` or `down` arrow key after hitting `CTRL+b`

 ### Common Server Operations
 #### Rebooting the Server